tvanantwerp/tomvanantwerp.com/packages/eleventy/src/technical-writing/resize-iframe-with-message-events.md

      allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

----

-*This Dot Labs is a modern web consultancy focused on helping companies realize their digital transformation efforts.
-For expert architectural guidance, training, or consulting in React, Angular, Vue, Web Components, GraphQL, Node, Bazel, or Polymer, visit [thisdotlabs.com](https://www.thisdotlabs.com).*

-*This Dot Media is focused on creating an inclusive and educational web for all.
-We keep you up to date with advancements in the modern web through events, podcasts, and free content.
-To learn, visit [thisdot.co](https://www.thisdot.co).*